shikhar-srivastava/MachineLearningIITKGP/README.txt

 ~~~~~~~~~~~~~~~~ (IV) MACHINE LEARNING MODELS ~~~~~~~~~~~~~~~~~

-	(4.1) Currently, all models traind using JavaML/DeepLearning4J/Weka/LibSVM libraries are supported.
+	(4.1) Currently, all models trained using JavaML/DeepLearning4J/Weka/LibSVM libraries are supported.

 	     Following Machine Learning models are currently supported, with the nomenclature followed as: